CtrlK

 14. Always show: User can override classification without explicit approval step.
 Visible by default, ask only on exception

-15. Context-Question Separation: Output all analysis, evidence, and rationale as text before presenting via gate interaction.
+15. Context-Question Separation: Output all analysis, evidence, and rationale as text before presenting via Cognitive Partnership Move (Constitution).
 The question contains only the essential question; options contain only option-specific differential implications.
 Embedding context in question fields = protocol violation

-17. No silent sufficiency assumption: If Phase 0 scan detects no uncertainties, present this finding with reasoning to user for confirmation before proceeding — do not silently declare context sufficient
+17. Zero-uncertainty surfacing: If Phase 0 scan detects no uncertainties, present the finding with reasoning for user confirmation

 Repository